Hazelnut-California Root Borer

 Management-behavioral control

 There is potential for mass trapping adult males using the commercial pheromone lure.
-Enough beetles can be caught to reduce mating success and lower the number of eggs laid into the soil, reducing the local population over time.
-Because the larvae are in the soil for so long, it is important to maintain the trapping program for several years to see any results.
+Enough male beetles can be caught to reduce mating success and lower the number of eggs laid into the soil, reducing the local population over time.
+Cross-vein panel traps are hung very low in the canopy and baited in the center.
+They should be deployed at a high rate such as 1 trap per 2 acres to maximize trap captures.
+Because the larvae develop in the soil over a period of years and adults emerge each year, it is important to maintain the trapping program for several years to see any results.
 Mating disruption also shows promise but remains in the research phase of development.
+Light traps can be effective.

 Management-chemical control: COMMERCIAL & HOME USE